 By Chris Yow

-The Mount Pleasant Tigers’ football team has postponed their upcoming Friday night region game against Cornersville due to a positive COVID-19 test of at least one player,
+The Mt.
+Pleasant Tigers’ football team has postponed their upcoming Friday night region game against Cornersville due to a positive COVID-19 test of at least one player.

 “We are working with Cornersville to get a date for later in the season,” Hughes said.
 “Next week’s game against Wayne County will not be played next Friday night.
 We are working with them on a possible alternative date.”

 The Tigers have had only one positive test among players, but Hughes said the school is following protocol and through contact tracing, several players would be required to quarantine.

 “Out of an abundance of caution, and due to the number of players affected, we decided to pause those games,” Hughes said.

 Hughes added he hoped the team would be able to resume practice later this week following the deep cleaning of the facilities with the players remaining.

 Cornersville has an open date on Oct.
 9, while Mt.
 Pleasant is scheduled to play Loretto in non-region play.
 The Wayne County game will not be played on Sept.
 25, but Hughes said he hopes the two schools can come up with an agreeable option to play.